Easy Conditioning far beyond Gaussian: Stability by conditioning

+This result can for instance be applied to the family of meta elliptical distributions introduced by Fang \cite{fang2002meta}, demonstrating that their conditional distributions also remain meta elliptical.
 Note that we have only considered univariate transformations.
 However, for a fixed set of conditioning indices, it is worth mentioning that by following the same reasoning as in the proof, we can extend the property to blockwise bijective transformations.
-This goes beyond the scope of the present paper.